leyanpan/nanoGPT_SAT/README.md

 # GPT for SAT Solving

+1. We will be using [Wandb](wandb.ai) to track training runs, datasets, and model checkpoints.

 ## Update Oct 19 2023
 Create train_sat.py that only computes loss for tokens after the `[SEP]` token and before the padding.
 This is done by finding the indices of the `[SEP]` and `[PAD\]` tokens in `get_batch()` in train_sat.py and using the indices to extract the tokens and logis of interest in `get_interval_values()` in `utils.py`.
 However, this training procedure becomes extremely slow for unknown reasons.